Barry Madlener: House of Representatives and European Parliament

 Elected to the House of Representatives in the 2006 general election, he was placed seventh on the Party for Freedom list led by Geert Wilders.
+It was the first general election in which the party participated.
 Madlener resigned as a Rotterdam municipal councillor on 1 July 2007.
 He led the PVV in the 2009 European Parliament election before returning to the House of Representatives following the 2012 election.
-Since the 2017 election he has been party spokesman for infrastructure.
+He became the PVV's spokesperson for infrastructure after the 2017 general election, and his specialty has been housing following the November 2023 election.
+Over the years, he has advocated merging passenger railway operator Nederlandse Spoorwegen and railway infrastructure management organization ProRail, and he has opposed establishing an international rail connection between Eindhoven and Aachen in Germany.